- Templates for subpages

 Even the format can be changed.
 To set the format, use PHP's date formatting.
 The default is

 Ymd.
+The format is used for numbering the folder in the filesystem.
 If you change the format, make sure that it does not contain dashes, which would break the numbers.

 … pages: num: mode: date field: added format: YmdHi …